Cornettomlette/ironhack_final_project/README.md

 Therefore, the model improvement may be achieved with additional training examples and additional, more specific, input features.

 Further research is warranted to assess potential performance improvements and clinical efficacy in a prospective trial.

+# Presentation of a functionality

+The classificcation model was wrapped in Flask application with UI, where the doctor or a nurse can type patients age and CBC result, and get a recommendation to either let the patient go home for a night, or to hospitalize him for further supervision.